 Oxidation of elemental S in soil is a microbial process requiring the presence of both water and oxygen (Fig. 1).
-The converted sulfate can be taken up by crops, taken up by microorganisms in the soil, or leached below the root zone in coarse-textured soils or high-rainfall areas.
+The converted sulfate can be taken up by crops, used by microorganisms in respiration processes, or leached below the root zone in coarse-textured soils or high-rainfall areas.
 There is a wide variety of microorganisms in soil that are capable of oxidizing elemental S, including both bacteria and fungi; oxidation is not solely dependent on the presence of specific S-oxidizing organisms.
 Since the oxidation of S⁰ to SO₄²⁻ is a biological process conditions must favor the growth of the organisms in order for oxidation to proceed at optimum rate.

 Figure 1: The reaction of elemental S (S⁰) oxidation in soils to sulfate (S₄²⁻).